-One recent survey respondent said, “a change effort cannot be optional for senior staff.
+On a recent survey about change management conducted in a client company, one respondent said, “a change effort cannot be optional for senior staff.
 They must lead or get out of the way.
 The new system will ultimately have to stand on its own feet, but every new system needs support and nurture.”

 Reviewing an 18-month complete organization transformation with a senior executive, he said that his most significant mistake, as he had led the organization in a new direction, had been his patience with his senior team.
 He wished retrospectively that he had fired several of the most change-resistant members early in the change process.

 He had decided that keeping change-resistant people in senior positions had impeded the implementation of all of the goals that they had mutually agreed to and set.
 Executives play a powerful role in organizational progress—or not.
 He believed that he could have accelerated the changes that ultimately took 18 months if he had replaced change-resistant leadership early in the change process.